16 Tips on How to Take Good Product Photos using iPhone

 14. Use Snapseed or Adobe Lightroom for iPhone

 Editing images using some creepy third party app is not a good option so try to be as professional as you can.
 Snapseed by Google and Adobe Lightroom for iPhone are available.
 You can install these easily.
-Both these provide a hell of functions for your photo processing like cropping, rotation, white balance, filtering, blurring, and many more.
+Both these provide a hell of functions for your photo processing like cropping, rotation, white balancing, filtering, light back, blurring, and many more.
 Both of these are self-explanatory software so using these is not difficult at all.

 15. Process Photos